Lac de Pormenaz: an oasis of biodiversity

 Embed this item to access it offline

-The temptation is so great to discover a lake with changing reflections, with an island in the middle, and nestled, during the summer, in a flowery hollow of rhododendrons.
-On your way, you can enjoy the captivating perspective of the Mont-Blanc.
-At the lake and on the way back, you’ll be pleased by the charming view on the Rochers des Fiz and the Aravis massif.
+You'll be surely tempted to discover a lake of changing colours, with an island in the middle, and rhododendrons in bloom on its sloping shores during the summer months.
+On your way there, you'll be captivated by the view of Mont Blanc.
+At the lake and on your way back, you will be able to admire the Rochers des Fiz and the Aravis massif.

 22 points of interest